 Being surrounded by nature helps us feel more grounded, eases anxiety, and lowers stress levels, so it’s easy to see why prolonged time on your bike can help you reconnect with the world around you.
 When you feel grounded, you have an easier time dealing with stress and it’s easier to be more connected and focused on your tasks.

 4. Unfiltered experience

 When you visit a new place on a bus tour or a boat tour, you are often separated from the environment around you, without the ability to directly interact with the landscape and the culture.
 Riding a bike, however, immerses you in the world around you.
 You are fully enveloped in the smells, sounds, and the sights at all times during your cycling tour, providing that truly genuine experience you’ve been looking for.

-When you pedal up to a roadside market to buy some fresh squeezed mango juice, you get the authenticity of conversing with locals in a local setting, something you will likely miss out on as your tour bus is zipping towards the market center of the next big city.
-When you ride your bike, you pay more attention to the world around you, you interact more with your environment, and you take in more of the overall experience of traveling.
+When you pedal up to a roadside market to buy some fresh squeezed mango juice, you get the authenticity of conversing with locals in a local setting, something you will likely miss out on as your tour bus is zipping towards the market centre of the next big city.
+When you ride your bike, you pay more attention to the world around you, you interact more with your environment, and you take in more of the overall experience of travelling.

 5. Stand out memories

 The culmination of focusing on your health, slowing down, and connecting with a true experience helps to create memories you will not forget.
 Cycling through a foreign land with new and old friends while taking in the sights and smells of the streets and towns will surely stick with you forever.

 Resort cruises and all-inclusive vacations tend to blur together from year to year — you can’t remember, were you in Mexico in 2012?
 Or was it Cuba?
 Cycling touring stands out in our minds as a truly authentic experience, where all your senses are engaged every day you ride.
 This is why you will always remember and appreciate the finite details of each cycle tour you go on.